How to remove dental plaque

 If particles of these foods are left on your teeth, it contributes to the growth of plaque and an increase of acid.
 The acid then destroys your tooth enamel which can result in tooth decay.

 To reduce plaque, stick to a balanced diet and limit the amount of snacks you have.
 Choose your snacks wisely and try to stick to options low in sugar such as plain yogurt, cheese, or vegetables.
 Some vegetables also help to remove food particles and increase your saliva flow which helps neutralise plaque-causing acids.

 How to remove plaque

-Since plaque is colourless or pale-yellow, it is very difficult to see.
-Maintaining a good oral hygiene routine including brushing and flossing as well as seeing your dentist regularly may help to reduce the effect plaque has on your teeth.
+Plaque may be difficult to see there maintaining a good oral hygiene routine is essential to your oral health.
+By brushing, flossing and visiting your dentist regularly, you may reduce the effects of plaque.
 An anti-plaque fluoride toothpaste can also assist you to stay on top of your oral health.
 Rotating electric toothbrushes have also been found to be more efficient in removing plaque than manual toothbrushes.
 Our team has also compared the effects of electric vs manual toothbrush.

 Ask your dentist during your next visit if he or she can spot areas where you have forgotten to clean or if there are certain regions in your mouth that show an increased plaque build-up.
 You can then focus on improving the way you clean these areas.

 In addition, you can try using plaque disclosing tablets.
 They are available at the pharmacy and stain plaque on your teeth so that it is easier to see for you.
 The stains can then easily be brushed and flossed away by you and you get more efficiently in cleaning your teeth.